kaorahi/lizgoban/README.md

 3. Though Lizzie is amazingly useful, its setup is not easy for many Go players because it needs Java.
 In this project, the core feature of Lizzie is transported to JavaScript so that they can taste the joy of real-time analysis.
 The all-in-one package of LizGoban works immediately out of the box without installation, configuration, additional downloads, and so on.
 4. Flexibility of JavaScript also enables quick experiments of fun ideas that bring various original features as follows.

+You will enjoy LizGoban if you are interested in the process as well as the result of the search by AI.
+You may also like experiments of new ideas on Go GUI, e.g. [quick ladder check](https://github.com/kaorahi/lizgoban/issues/63), comparison of current and past boards, etc. If you just expect ordinary features and beautiful graphics, probably you will prefer other GUIs.

 ## <a name="Features"></a>Features

 ### Common features